A note on the topology of irreducible ${\rm SO}(3)$-manifolds: Introduction

-In section 2 we will make preparations for the proof of Theorem \ref{TItroduction} (a).
-In particular we will determine properties of the obstructions for lifting a map $\xi \colon Y\to B\SOg(5)$ to a map $Y \to B\SOg(3)$ through the fibration $B\rho \colon B\SOg(3) \to B\SOg(5)$, where $Y$ is a CW—complex of dimension $5$ (cf. Proposition \ref{PKeyPropOnMPTowers}).
-Section 3 contains the proof of Theorem \ref{TItroduction} (a), where we assume that $Y$ is a spin $5$--manifold $M$ and $\xi$ the classifying map for the tangent bundle of $M$.
-In both section we will use the theory of E. Thomas, see \cite{Thomas1966},\cite{Thomas1967} and \cite{Thomas1967a}.
+In section 2 we will prove Theorem \ref{TItroduction} (a).
+In particular we will determine properties of the obstructions for lifting a map $\xi \colon M\to B\SOg(5)$ to a map $M \to B\SOg(3)$ through the fibration $B\rho \colon B\SOg(3) \to B\SOg(5)$.
+In particular we will use the techniques of E. Thomas, see \cite{Thomas1966},\cite{Thomas1967} and \cite{Thomas1967a}.
 The second part of Theorem \ref{TItroduction} will be proved in section \ref{SNonSpinManifolds}, which is a quite short proof and depends heavily on the work of \u{C}adek and Van\v{z}ura, cf. \cite{Cadek1993}.
 In that article the authors classify $3$- and $5$-dimensional vector bundles over certain $5$-complexes.
 Note that we rely on the condition on $H^4(M;\ZZ)$, since the classification of vector bundles is given by characteristic classes (see e.g. \cite{Thomas1968}), where this condition is necessary (see also Remark \ref{RDrawback}).
-Finally, note that only Proposition \ref{PNeccessaryConditions} from section $2$ is used for the proof of Theorem \ref{TItroduction} (b) in section $4$.

 The contents of the last section are examples of irreducible $\SOg(3)$--manifolds, where we will exploit Theorem \ref{TItroduction}.
 In particular: the symmetric space $Y:=\SUg(3)/\SOg(3)$ does not admit a standard $\SOg(3)$-structure (since $k(Y)=1$, see Theorem \ref{TAtiyah}), but an irreducible one with $\hat\chi(Y)=0$.
 So it was conjectured in \cite{ABBF11}, that $\hat\chi(M)$ could be an obstruction to the existence of an irreducible $\SOg(3)$--structure.
 However we will prove